Morgan Boulevard station

-Morgan Boulevard is an island-platformed Washington Metro station in Summerfield census-designated place, Prince George's County, Maryland, United States, with a Landover postal address.
+Morgan Boulevard station is an island-platformed Washington Metro station in Summerfield, Prince George's County, Maryland, United States, with a Landover postal address.
 The station was opened on December 18, 2004, and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
 It provides service for the Blue and Silver Lines.

 Facilities and nearby landmarks

-The station is located on Garrett Morgan Boulevard, one mile (1.6 km) from FedExField, home to the Washington Commanders.
+The station is located on Garrett Morgan Boulevard, one mile (1.6 km) from Northwest Stadium, home to the Washington Commanders.
 The stadium is about a 20 minute walk from the station.

-This is one of the few stations not served by Metrobus.
-The Prince George's County bus system, called simply TheBus, serves this station.
 The platform at this station is wider than others and the station features double the number of faregates of similar stations because of the large volumes of passengers using it before and after football games.
 For commuters, there is a day care facility at the station.

 History

 In October 1996, the proposed routing for the extension of the Blue Line to Largo received a favorable environmental impact statement thus allowing for the project to move forward.
 The plan represented the first expansion to the original 103 mi Metro network and would include both the then named Summerfield and Largo stations.
 The station gained approval from Congress as part of the extension in February 2000 with the federal government contributing $259 million towards its construction.